vektor-inc/vk-dynamic-if-block/readme.txt

 3. Dynamic If block in the site editor.

 == Changelog ==

+= 0.8.1 =
+[ Bug Fix ] Fixed an issue where en_US could not be specified in the language selection options.

 = 0.8.0 =
 [ Add Function ] Add a conditional branching function based on language.